stass-1/interactive-map-app/README.md

 1. **No Code Comments**: Never add comments in the code.
 The code should be self-explanatory through descriptive variable and function names.

-2. **Applying Changes**: When requesting to apply changes, the codebase is accessible in the `ed` folder.
+2. **Applying Changes**: When requesting to apply changes, the codebase is accessible in the `D:\\Projects\\ed` folder.
 Always use the filesystem tools to implement the requested changes directly in the codebase.

 3. **React Router Configuration**: Always use the following future flags in BrowserRouter to ensure compatibility with React Router v7:
    ```jsx